MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Principle
 ---------

-This strategy considers the drawings are always performed in a buffer and a swap with another buffer is made by the implementation of ``LLUI_DISPLAY_IMPL_flush()``.
+This strategy considers that the drawings are always performed in a buffer and a swap with another buffer is made by the implementation of ``LLUI_DISPLAY_IMPL_flush()``.
 In this case, the restoration is mandatory because the new back buffer must contain the past before the buffer swapping.

 The principle of this strategy is to cumulate the drawing regions and to restore them just before the very first drawing after a flush.